ultrabug/py3status/py3status/modules/README.md

 Display the X selection.

 Configuration parameters:
-cache_timeout: how often we refresh this module in seconds (default is at every py3status configured interval)
+- `cache_timeout` how often we refresh this module in seconds (default is at every py3status configured interval)
-command: the xsel command to run (default 'xsel')
+- `command` the xsel command to run (default 'xsel')
-max_size: stip the selection to this value (default 15)
+- `max_size` stip the selection to this value (default 15)
-symmetric: show the beginning and the end of the selection string with respect to configured max_size.
+- `symmetric` show the beginning and the end of the selection string with respect to configured max_size.

 Requires:
-- xsel command line tool
+- `xsel` command line tool

 **author** Sublim3 umbsublime@gamil.com
 **license** BSD